thunderBiscuit/blog/posts/gpg-part1.md

 gpg --full-generate-key  # generate a new key
 ```

 The process of creating a new key requires we answer some question about key type and size, as well as associate some information with the key.
-Answer the few questions required to build a key and you should soon find that you now have a key available in gpg.
-To see what keys pairs are in your keyring, simply enter
+Answer the few questions required to build a key and you should soon find that you now have a key available in GPG.
+To see what keys pairs are in your keyring, enter

 ```shell
 $ gpg --list-keys
 pub   rsa1024 2019-09-12 [SC]
       464E76FA16CB80C449C45F789781764F696BA7E2
 uid           [ultimate] MrAnderson (I am a comment) <myemail@email.com>